Single Of The Week: Hifi Sean feat. Paris Grey – Lost Without U (Extended) (Glitterbox)

 Download from Traxsource.

 The least one can say about Sean Dickson (Hifi Sean) is that the man has come a long way.
 And this in a rare manner at the end.
-A native of Bellshill, a suburb of Motherwell, he spent quite some time in New York City before recently relocating to London.
+A native of Bellshill, a suburb of Motherwell, he spent quite some time in New York City.
+This before recently relocating to London.
 A member of Scottish alternative Rock band The Soup Dragons by the second half of the 80’s, he now flirts with House vibes as Hifi Sean.
-A married man with a daughter back in the day, he came to experience some unhappiness until finally admiting to himself he was gay, divorcing then meeting later on the one who would become his husband…
+Once a married man with a daughter back in the day, he came to experience some unhappiness until finally admiting to himself he was gay.
+Eventually divorcing then meeting later on the one who would become his husband…

 Needless to say as to how fear was just around when Dickson resurfaced as Hifi Sean.
 And this despite the fact he’d done a bunch of remixes under his new guise inbetween.
 “I’d not made music for nearly 15 years”, he eplained., “And I was terrified about it!”.
 Meanwhile the gap happened to be so big with his previous works.
 As brilliantly illustrated by the stellar ‘Testify’ along with Crystal Waters with remix courtesy of Opolopo.
 One of the highlights of his 2016 ‘Ft.’ debut-album.
 An effort that saw him jammin’ along with a cohort of luminaries.
 From Bootsy Collins to Yoko Ono and Billie Ray Martin.
 But also Inner City‘s voice Paris Grey on ‘Lost Without U’.
 Not to mention Alan Vega who sadly passed the very week that ‘Ft.’ went into production.